sca-outlands/WebministerHandbook/Outlands_Webminister_Handbook.md

 The list of official web properties of the Outlands shall be updated annually in Appendix 1. [@TODO - maybe move this somewhere else]

 ### 6.3 Accessibility Guidelines
-Kingdom web properties will adhere to WCAG 2.0 A compliance.
+Kingdom web properties will adhere to WCAG 2.1 A compliance or better.
+See https://www.w3.org/TR/WCAG21/ for standards.

 ### 6.4 Referencing Society Policies
 No additions